sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Enable "Show recently added apps" in the Settings app.
-2. Check if there are recently added apps in the Start Menu (if not, install some).
+2. Check if there are recently added apps in Start (if not, install some).
 3. Enable policy.
 4. Restart explorer.exe
 5. Check that "Show recently added apps" Settings toggle is grayed out.